Here’s the thing: staying glued to news programs can overwhelm you, release stress hormones, and cause insomnia, worry, and unnecessary anxiety.

 About the Author

-Diane is an experienced advocate, speaker, and writer on narcissism, family dysfunction, and abuse.
-She draws from her personal childhood experiences, as well as her work in human service fields like domestic violence and partner abuse.
+As an experienced advocate, speaker, and writer, Diane is well-versed in topics such as narcissism, family dysfunction, abuse, and recognizing warning signs.
+Her extensive knowledge is drawn not only from her personal experiences, but also from her work in human service fields, including domestic violence, partner abuse, and court advocacy.
 She holds a Bachelor of Arts degree in Psychology and a Master of Science in Information Technology.

-Learn about the Lemon Moms series: Lemon Moms
+Learn more about the Lemon Moms series: Lemon Moms

 This website is intended for informational purposes only and is not a substitute for professional therapy.